 Every month, in our aim to inspire D2C owners across the globe, we celebrate D2C brands who started their humble journey but made it big with their strong ethos, future-focus, and customer-centric approach.
-This time, we decode the success of Allbirds – a direct-to-consumer brand that recently FILED AN IPO (Initial Public Offering) at Nasdaq exchange.
+This time, we decode the success of Allbirds – a direct-to-consumer brand that recently FILED AN IPO (Initial Public Offering) on Nasdaq exchange.

 Who would have thought that you could make sneakers out of the same wool as your Christmas sweaters?
-But Allbirds founders Tim Brown and Joey Zwilinge did precisely that when they launched their Wool Runner sneaker made from merino wool in 2016.
+But Allbirds founders Tim Brown and Joey Zwillinger did precisely that when they launched their Wool Runner sneaker made from merino wool in 2016.
 One of the fastest-growing sustainable lifestyle brands, Allbirds today has a valuation of $3 Billion.
 Yes, within five years of starting, Allbirds has achieved unicorn status.
 Here is their story and lessons other D2C brands can learn from the meteoric rise of Allbirds.

 But before that, let’s start with how it all began!

 The Story Of Allbirds – From Football to Footwear

 A native of New Zealand, Tim Brown grew up to be a professional soccer player.
 His eight-year-long athlete career included a trip to the 2010 FIFA World Cup as New Zealand’s vice-captain before he called it quits in 2012.
 Even after retiring, one thing that could not stop bugging him was ‘the sneakers’.
 All the sponsored sneakers he got were often too flashy, with bright colors and logos throughout his career.
 He felt it was overdone and wanted something simple.